 Don’t forget to provide information regarding any medical conditions your pet may have, along with any required medication.
 Contact information for the animal hospital or veterinarian’s office you routinely use is also a good idea.
 Your wishes regarding your pet’s end of life care should also be included, including whether you want your pet to be euthanized, according to local laws.

-If you have questions regarding pet protection agreements, or any other pet estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding pet protection agreements, or any other pet estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.